 Almonds have vitamin E, which helps us maintain healthy skin.
 Vitamin E can hydrate the skin and protect it from sun-related damage like UV rays and pollution.
 Almond milk is a great substitute for regular milk, as dairy can aggravate acne and rashes.

 Oysters are a very healthy food choice.
-The zinc in oysters not only promotes a healthy sex drive but also helps your skin cells function, which reduces acne.
+The zinc in oysters not only promotes a healthy copulation drive but also helps your skin cells function, which reduces acne.

 In a study 2012 by PLOS ONE, researchers found that women who consumed high quantities olive oil showed fewer signs of aging than women who consumed lower amounts.
 Because olive oil is packed with monounsaturated fats, helps your skin look youthful and wrinkle free.

 Green vegetables are good for health over all but are particularly good at promoting healthy skin.
 Green vegetables like broccoli, spinach, and kale are packed with vitamins A and C, which can help fight off aging signs like wrinkles and lines.

 Carrots and other red, yellow, or orange vegetables (like peppers) have high levels of beta-carotene, which turns into vitamin A and regulates skin cell growth.
 This helps keep your skin soft and smooth.
 Beta-carotenes also protect the skin from sunlight, according to the American Journal of Clinical Nutrition.

 Red wine has high levels of polyphenols, which are antioxidants that fight off free radicals.
 Be sure to drink in moderation, though.
 Alcohol is a diuretic, meaning it dehydrates the body, dries out your skin, and gives it a dull tone.
 Red wine also contains resveratrol, an antioxidant compound that reduces your chance of getting a cancer-related skin tumor.